DPDK/dpdk/doc/guides/tools/proc_info.rst

 **--show-mempool[=name]**
 The show-mempool parameter display current allocation of all mempool debug information.
-Specifying the name allows to display details for specific specific mempool.
+Specifying the name allows to display details for specific mempool.
 For invalid or no mempool name, whole list is dump.

 **--iter-mempool=name**
 The iter-mempool parameter iterates and displays mempool elements specified